LucasLimaAPI/SQL/README.md

  # SQL  🔮

-## 🧙 The Quest for Database Dominion: An RPG Adventure 🧙
+## 🧙 The Quest for Database Dominion🧙

 ## **Introduction:**